8 Possible Side Effects Of Eating Dates You Must Know

 - Body’s Sensitivity To Sulfite – Sulfite is a chemical added to dates to maintain their waxy coating and shine.
 It also increases the shelf life of the fruit by preventing harmful bacteria from growing.
 If your body is sensitive to sulfite, it is very likely that you may face certain complications like excessive bloating, painful stomach aches, and diarrhea.

-4. Stomach Gas
+4. Can Cause Stomach Gas

 Foods with high fructose content should be blamed for stomach gas.4 This is another reason why one should avoid dates, which are well known for their high fructose content.